Future Simple Tense: Uses, and Examples

 • Will we succeed? — Yes, we will.

-Difference Between Future Simple and Present Continuous for Future
+Future Simple VS Present Continuous for Future

 FeatureFuture SimplePresent Continuous